ojas98/ojas98/README.md

 ## 🧠 What I Do

+- Worked across the full **Software Development** & **Data science and Business analysis lifecycle**.
+- Build interactive **Dashboards and reports** in Power BI and Excel to monitor KPIs and drive strategic decisions.
-- Analyze customer and sales data to generate actionable insights
+- Analyze customer behavior, product metrics, and sales trends to support **data-driven business growth**.
-- Build dashboards to track KPIs and improve operational visibility
-- Conduct A/B testing and funnel analysis for product growth
+- Conducted **A/B testing**, funnel analysis, and user behavior tracking to optimize product performance.
-- Collaborate cross-functionally to design and deploy scalable solutions
+- Collaborate with cross-functional teams (Tech, Product, Marketing) to design and deliver scalable, insight-driven solutions.
-- Apply machine learning techniques for segmentation and lead scoring
+- Apply and experiment with **ML techniques** such as clustering, regression, and lead scoring in real-world business contexts.
+- Continuously upskilling in **Data science tools, Business problem-solving, and Product analytics** — because learning never stops🚀. ( Onwards and Upwards )

 ---